Orthopaedic Problems in Children

 - ligament muscle and tendon injuries after mild trauma

-Most children are asymptomatic and violinists, flautists, and pianists (of all ages) with lax finger joints suffer less pain than their less flexible peers.
-Experienced physiotherapists can help greatly symptomatic children.
+On the other hand, most children are asymptomatic and violinists, flautists, and pianists (of all ages) with lax finger joints suffer less pain than their less flexible peers.
+Symptomatic children can be helped greatly by experienced physiotherapists.

 Congenital and infantile scoliosis

-Congenital scoliosis results from anomalous vertebral formation; we define infantile scoliosis as a spinal curvature that appears before three years of age.
-Both must refer both early to an orthopaedic surgeon for investigation and follow-up.
+Congenital scoliosis is the result of anomalous vertebral formation; infantile scoliosis is defined as a spinal curvature that appears before three years of age.
+Both must be referred early to an orthopaedic surgeon for investigation and follow-up.

-Dr Benjamin Jacobs is a consultant paediatrician at Northwick Park and St Mark’s Hospitals, Harrow, Middlesex
+Dr Benjamin Jacobs is consultant paediatrician at Northwick Park and St Mark’s Hospitals, Harrow, Middlesex

 Ms Deborah Eastwood is consultant orthopaedic surgeon at the Royal National Orthopaedic Hospital in Stanmore, Middlesex